ey7/project-two/README.md

 # Tennis Stars app

 ## Interactive Men's Tennis Champions website app
 Tennis Stars is an interactive website that features the champions and records of modern men's professional tennis, since the Open Era of professional tennis began in 1968.
 The app is designed to appeal to tennis fans, journalists, historians and anyone with an interest in modern tennis history.
 The homepage features the top seven male stars from 1968 to the present day.
 There is also a chart.js graph that lists the all time champions.
 The tournament records of the four Grand Slams (Wimbledon, French, Australian and US Opens) can be viewed in table format with searchbox and pagination functionality.
-Please click on the following link to view the app: [Tennis Stars](https://ey7.github.io/project-two).
+Please click on the following link to view the app: [Tennis Stars](https://ey7.github.io/project-two).  <hr>
 <img src="images/responsive.png" alt="responsive design viewports" style="max-width:100%;">
  ## Design Planning